UNITED WAY INVITES AREA NONPROFITS TO APPLY FOR FUNDING

 United Way recruits community volunteers to review the applications, listen to presentations and determine which nonprofits' proposals will get the best results and best align with our organizational goals.
 United Way's organizational goals include:

-- INCOME: promoting financial stability and independence.
-United Way is working to help families become financially stable and independent by focusing on decreasing the number of people in poverty, increasing higher paying jobs and increasing the rate of home ownership.
+INCOME: promoting financial stability and independence.
+United Way is working to help families become financially stable and independent by focusing on decreasing the number of people in poverty, meeting basic needs, increasing higher paying jobs and increasing the rate of home ownership.

-- HEALTH: improving people’s health.
-United Way's health goals focus on helping children and adults maintain a healthy weight, promoting healthy lifestyles including reducing binge drinking and drug use, increasing the access and affordability of healthcare and protecting vulnerable populations including the elderly, disabled and abused and neglected children.
+HEALTH: improving people’s health.
+United Way's health goals focus on helping children and adults maintain a healthy weight, reducing substance abuse, increasing the access and affordability of healthcare and protecting vulnerable populations including the elderly, disabled and abused and neglected children.

 The volunteers also will meet quarterly to review reports from the nonprofits on their progress.
 All nonprofits that receive funds must submit quarterly reports documenting their outcomes.